-Corien M. Wortmann-Kool (1959, Dutch nationality) was a member of the European Parliament and Vice-President on Financial, Economic and Environmental affairs for the EPP Group (European People's Party) and is Vice-Chairman of the EPP.
-She was appointed to Aegon's Supervisory Board in May 2014 and her current term will end in 2018.
+Corien M. Wortmann-Kool, (1959, Dutch nationality), is Chairman of the Board of Stichting Pensioenfonds ABP (ABP), the Dutch public sector collective pension fund.
+Ms. Wortmann-Kool was a Member of the European Parliament and Vice-President on Financial, Economic and Environmental affairs for the EPP Group (European People's Party).
+She was appointed to Aegon's Supervisory Board in May 2014, and her current term will end in 2018.
 She is a member of the Supervisory Board Remuneration Committee.

-Ms. Wortmann-Kool is also Chairman of the Board of Stichting Pensioenfonds ABP (ABP), the Dutch public sector collective pension fund, Furthermore, she is a member of the Supervisory Board of Het Kadaster, member of the Netherlands Central Bureau of Statistics (CBS) and member of the Supervisory Board of Save the Children Netherlands.
+She is also a member of the Supervisory Board of Het Kadaster, member of the Central Statistics Committee, Chairman of the Board of Trustees of Save the Children Netherlands and Vice-President of EPP.
+She was member of the Supervisory Board of Mercedes-Benz Netherlands (not listed) until 2014.
 She did not have other board memberships in the past five years.